hash-bang/angular-observer/README.md

 Callback is optional, if provided it will be automatically bound with `Observable.on('change', CALLBACK)`.

-Config is an optional object of options to configure $observe's behaviour.
+Config is an optional object of options to configure `$observe`'s behaviour.
 If `config` is a number it will be assumed that `{deep: CONFIG}` was specified.

 | Option              | Type             | Default   | Description                                                                                         |
 |---------------------|------------------|-----------|-----------------------------------------------------------------------------------------------------|